Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 The content of this page is coming from the template file, `blog-post.js`.
 This is definitely not what we want.
 Instead, we will display data from the markdown file.

-## Rendering post data in the blog template
+## Rendering Post Data in the Blog Template

 To get this done, we will set up a GraphQL query that will dynamically accept the post slug and return the blog post data.

 To see how this is done, let’s play with the GraphiQL IDE.
 So refresh or re-open the tool.

 Here we will make use of `markdownRemark` query to get the single post.
 In this query, we will target each of the posts by their respective slug through the `fields` argument.